sjas/lol/lol-functions.md

-# FUNCTIONS USED IN LAND OF LISP
+# FUNCTIONS USED IN "LAND OF LISP"

-## chapter 1
+## chapter 1 - nothing of value
 ---

-## chapter 2

-defparameter
-    set mutable global var
-defvar
-    set immutable global var
-defun
-    set global function
-ash
-   arithmetic shift integer by count left, right if negative count is given 1+
-    increment by one
-1-
-    decrement by one
-let
-    set mutable local var
-flet
-    set local function
-labels
-    set local function, recursion possible

-## chapter 3

-eq
-    check two symbols for equality expt
-    calculate exponent
-/
-    division, returns rational number with ints
-    returns fraction with floats
-princ
-    print stuff, human-readable
-cons
-    glue two objects together
-car
-    get head of list
-cdr
-    get tail of list
-    to repeat, add more d's
-    if car and cdr are combined, read from right to left list
-    create a list

-## chapter 4

-if
-    usual if branch
-oddp
-    T if odd number as argument given progn
-    chain several evaluations together
-    only the last result will be returned when
-    if plus implicit progn
-    will only evaluate true progn branch unless
-    if not plus implicit progn
-    will only evaluate false progn branch cond
-    can work with several conditionals
-    will evaluate all branches
-case
-    match parameter with symbol
-    will break with strings
-and
-    boolean stuff
-or
-    boolean stuff
-member
-    contains function for lists
-null
-    check for nil
-equal
-    check everything else, not being a symbol eql
-    symbols, numbers, characters
-equalp
-    compare strings with different caps
-    compare ints and floats
-=
-    numbers
-string-equal
-    strings
-char-equal
-    chars

-## chapter 5

-assoc
-    return car and cdr consed from the matching car from an associated list / alist only returns first match apply
-    apply a function to a list of arguments mapcar
-    apply a function to every element of a list append
-    joins lists into a single big list find
-    search a list for a item and return it if present push
-    add element to front of list

-## chapter 6

-print
-    to console
-prin1
-    print to console, without prepending a newline read
-    from console, needs quotes for strings read-line
-    get all till enter as a string eval
-    evaluate string/whatever as code loop
-    loop forever
-read-from-string
-    get syntax expression
-quote
-    '

-## chapter 6.5

-lambda
-    define anonymous functions
-    it's actually not a function, but a macro

-.
-    dot operator for creating dotted lists, if needed

-alphanumericp
-    check if char in string is alphanumeric complement
-    return complement function of a given function mapc
-    same as mapcar, more efficient, doesnt return result list with-open-file
-    define 'stream variable'
-    open file handler for writing files ext:shell
-    call shell commands
-funcall
-    todo
-maplist
-    apply a function to a remainder of a list (think mapcar plus application on all following elements)

-## chapter 8

-load
-    import lisp code from another file loop repeat n
-    loop n times
-loop for n from a to b
-    loop for b-a times, making the index available collect
-    used in loop statements, to tell which elements shall be put into a list takes function arguments, too loop for i below n
-    loop from 0 to n-1
-mapcan
-    all lists generated by map are appended into one big list intersection
-    tells which elements are shared by two lists the equals function to be used can be specified set-difference
-    returns all items that are present in the first list but not the second remove-duplicates
-    removes duplicates from a list

-## chapter 9

-make-array
-    create an array
-aref
-    reference an array by index
-setf
-    prepend to getters for setting variables make-hash-table
-    create a hashtable
-gethash
-    get item for given key
-nth
-    get nth element of a list
-round
-    round off a number
-values
-    define return values (can be several at once!!) multiple-value-bind
-    use several value-defined values at once, instead of just the first one time
-    time a function call, just like in bash dotimes
-    repeat for the given amount of times defstruct
-    create object
-length
-    return length of list/string/array list-length
-    return length of string
-find-if
-    finds first value to satisfy a predicate count
-    how often an object exists in a sequence position
-    return first position of an object occurrence some
-    T if an object satisfies predicate in a given sequence every
-    T if every object in a given sequence fulfills the predicate reduce
-    = foldleft
-map
-    apply function to every element of ssequence, return result as given type subseq
-    return subsequence between two given indexes, including start excluding the end sort
-    sequence by function
-arrayp
-    T if array
-characterp
-    T if char
-consp
-    T if cons
-functionp
-    T if function
-hash-table-p
-    T if hash-table
-listp
-    T if list
-stringp
-    T if string
-symbolp
-    T if symbol
-defmethod
-    declare generic function acception different types (type dispatching) truncate
-    return result of integer division, and remainder type-of
-    return type
-decf
-    substract account from variable fresh-line
-    print newline

-### chapter 10

-loop's
-    see other Notes.md
-do
-    take an arbitrary expression an execute inside a loop collect
-    return results of a loop as a list mod
-    modulo operation
-incf
-    add account to variable
-remhash
-    remove hash
-copy-structure
-    create shallow copy of a sequence (no deep copying, just linking) copy-list
-    ...

-### chapter 11

-format
-    output formatting
-    see Notes.md
-terpri
-    hard newline
-fresh-line
-    newline, only if cursor aint at first position in line

-### chapter 12 ... streams, reread

-todo

-### chapter 13

-error
-    error messaging
-define-condition
-    define condition to be used with error handler-case
-    handle error conditions
-unwind-protect
-    execute code even tough an error condition happened

-todo here

-### chapter 14
+## chapter 2 - meta keywords
+defparameter	 		= set mutable global var defvar 			 		= set immutable global var defun			 		= set global function ash                     = arithmetic shift integer by count left, right if negative count is given 1+				 		= increment by one
+1- 				 		= decrement by one
+let				 		= set mutable local var flet			 		= set local function labels			 		= set local function, recursion possible

+## chapter 3 - printing lists
+eq			     		= check two symbols for equality expt			 		= calculate exponent
+/			     		= division, returns rational number with ints, returns fraction with floats princ			 		= print stuff, human-readable cons			 		= glue two objects together car			     		= get head of list cdr			     		= get tail of list, to repeat add more d's, if car cdr are combined, read from right to left list			 		= create a list

+## chapter 4 - control structures and equality
+if			     		= usual if branch
+oddp			 		= T if odd number as argument given progn 			 		= chain several evaluations together, only the last result will be returned when			 		= if plus implicit progn, will only evaluate true progn branch unless			 		= if not plus implicit progn, will only evaluate false progn branch cond			 		= can work with several conditionals, will evaluate all branches case			 		= match parameter with symbol, will break with strings and			     		= boolean stuff or			     		= boolean stuff member			 		= contains function for lists null			 		= check for nil equal			 		= check everything else, not being a symbol eql			     		= symbols, numbers, characters equalp			 		= compare strings with different caps, compare ints and floats, numbers string-equal	 		= strings char-equal		 		= chars

+## chapter 5 - working with lists
+assoc			 		= return car and cdr consed from the matching car from an associated list / alist			 		 = only returns first match apply			 		= apply a function to a list of arguments mapcar			 		= apply a function to every element of a list append			 		= joins lists into a single big list find			 		= search a list for a item and return it if present push			 		= add element to front of list

+## chapter 6 - printing
+print			 		= to console
+prin1			 		= print to console, without prepending a newline read			 		= from console, needs quotes for strings read-line			 	= get all input until enter as a string eval			 		= evaluate string/whatever as code loop			 		= loop forever read-from-string 		= get syntax expression quote			 		= '

+## chapter 6.5 - further application
+lambda			 		= define anonymous functions, it's actually not a function but a macro . 			     		= dot operator for creating dotted lists, if needed alphanumericp	 		= check if char in string is alphanumeric complement		 		= return complement function of a given function mapc			 		= same as mapcar, more efficient, doesnt return result list with-open-file	 		= define 'stream variable', open file handler for writing files ext:shell		 		= call shell commands funcall			 		= TODO maplist			 		= apply a function to a remainder of a list (think mapcar plus application on all following elements)

+## chapter 8 - looping
+load			 		= import lisp code from another file loop repeat n	 		= loop n times loop for n from a to b	= loop for b-a times, making the index available collect			 		= used in loop statements, to tell which elements shall be put into a list, takes function arguments, too loop for i below n	 	= loop from 0 to n-1 mapcan			 		= all lists generated by map are appended into one big list intersection	 		= tells which elements are shared by two lists, the equals function to be used can be specified set-difference	 		= returns all items that are present in the first list but not the second remove-duplicates		= removes duplicates from a list

+## chapter 9 - data structures and
+make-array		 		= create an array aref			 		= reference an array by index setf			 		= prepend to getters for setting variables make-hash-table	 		= create a hashtable gethash			 		= get item for given key nth			     		= get nth element of a list round			 		= round off a number values			 		= define return values (can be several at once!!) multiple-value-bind	 	= use several value-defined values at once, instead of just the first one time			 		= time a function call, just like in bash dotimes			 		= repeat for the given amount of times defstruct		 		= create object length			 		= return length of list/string/array list-length		 		= return length of string find-if			 		= finds first value to satisfy a predicate count			 		= how often an object exists in a sequence position		 		= return first position of an object occurrence some			 		= T if an object satisfies predicate in a given sequence every			 		= T if every object in a given sequence fulfills the predicate reduce			 		= 'foldleft' function map			     		= apply function to every element of ssequence, return result as given type subseq			 		= return subsequence between two given indexes, including start excluding the end sort			 		= sequence by function arrayp			 		= T if array characterp		 		= T if char consp			 		= T if cons functionp		 		= T if function hash-table-p	 		= T if hash-table listp			 		= T if list stringp			 		= T if string symbolp			 		= T if symbol defmethod		 		= declare generic function acception different types (type dispatching) truncate		 		= return result of integer division, and remainder type-of			 		= return type decf			 		= substract account from variable fresh-line		 		= print newline

+### chapter 10 - loops in depth
+loop's		     		= see other Notes.md
+do			     		= take an arbitrary expression an execute inside a loop collect			 		= return results of a loop as a list mod			     		= modulo operation incf			 		= add account to variable remhash			 		= remove hash copy-structure	 		= create shallow copy of a sequence (no deep copying, just linking) copy-list		 		= ...

+### chapter 11 - format in depth
+format			 		= output formatting, see Notes.md
+terpri			 		= hard newline
+fresh-line		 		= newline, only if cursor aint at first position in line

+### chapter 12 - streams
+TODO

+### chapter 13 - error handling
+error			 		= error messaging
+define-condition 		= define condition to be used with error handler-case	 		= handle error conditions unwind-protect	 		= execute code even tough an error condition happened TODO

+### chapter 14 - about functional programming
 run-of-the-mill discussion about functional programming. besides a good explanation of side effects, just a bunch of incorrect ramblings. or is functional just a synonym for declarative nowadays?

-### chapter 15
+### chapter 15 - TODO